What does the expression "put water in your wine" mean?

 Examples of Use

-In Media and Literature
+In the Media and Literature

 Variations and Related Expressions